When Will Gas Prices Go Back Down?

-Gas hit new highs this week, as the US clamps down on Russian oil imports in response to its invasion of Ukraine and as demand continues to far outstrip supply.
-On Friday the average price hit a record $4.33 a gallon, according to AAA, driving past the $4 mark for the sixth day in a row.
+Gas prices continue to shock the nation.
+As war in Ukraine continues and the US bans Russian oil, the average price of gas in the US has spiked, setting record highs for five days in a row.
+On Saturday, the average gas price in American finally dropped half a cent, per AAA, yet still sits at an all-time high of $4.33 a gallon, the seventh day in a row it's been more than $4.

-Friday's price at the pump represents a 50-cent increase from just one week ago.
+While Saturday's respite will be welcome to drivers, there are several indications that prices will continue to rise.
+Saturday's price at the pump represents a 41-cent increase from just one week ago and a 84-cent increase over the past month.

 Here's what you need to know about gasoline prices, including how high they could go, how the Ukraine crisis and other factors are affecting them, and what the Biden administration is doing about it.